 Why shell out for a pricey Pro Controller when you can use the PS4 or Xbox pad you already own?
 8BitDo's handy Wireless Bluetooth Adapter makes that possible, allowing you to connect PS4, PS3, Xbox One (Bluetooth models only), Wiimote and Wii U Pro Controllers to your Nintendo Switch.

-If you wish you could charge your Nintendo Switch while using it in tabletop mode, Nintendo's adjustable charging stand is a cheap and elegant solution.
-This small, USB-rechargable dock lets you prop your Switch up at a variety of different viewing angles, all while getting some extra juice during those impromptu multiplayer sessions at the park.
+If you wish you could charge your Nintendo Switch while using it in tabletop mode, this charging stand from Rocketfish is a great option.
+We used to recommend the Nintendo Switch Adjustable Charging Stand but unfortunately, it is sold out.
+Luckily, this small dock from Best Buy's house brand lets you prop up your Switch while charging it with a built-in rechargeable battery.
+That's a big win for all those impromptu multiplayer sessions at the park.

 Hori Wired Internet Adapter: $29 @ Amazon (opens in new tab)

 If you want to play competitive online games like Splatoon 2 and Ultra Street Fighter 2 without any pesky lag getting in your way, Hori's Wired Internet LAN Adapter is essential.
 This adapter allows you to connect an Ethernet cable to your Switch, so you won't have to worry about spotty Wi-Fi causing you defeat in the last minute.